Mic92/mpdtools/README.markdown

 - ruby-gtk (optional, to use the file dialog)

+- needs direct access to mpd's music path to create links

 ```
 usage: mpdadd [options] files...
 Add songs from outside of your mpd library to your playlist